What is a SEER Rating?

 A SEER rating is important.
 However, it is just one factor that you should consider when buying a new air conditioner or heat pump.
 Other factors include size, HVAC company, cost, and thermostat.
 Let’s explore these factors in greater detail.

-When it comes to installing a new heater or air conditioner, our company doesn’t use a one-size-fits-all approach.
+When it comes to installing a new heater or replacing an air conditioner, our company doesn’t use a one-size-fits-all approach.
 We assess your home to determine a size that best fits your home.
 A system that’s too large or small for your home can affect its efficiency.

 For many customers, the sticker price is a major concern when it comes to buying a new heater or air conditioner.
 While it’s true that you should pay attention to the cost, it is not the only thing to consider.